Diligent, Impartial and Transparent Advice Provided By Experts.

 Losing the use of one or both or your hands or eyes would seriously impact your ability to carry out your job, in some cases it could make it impossible to continue.
 If the worst was to happen, having a back-up plan is vital.

-It has never been more important for dentists to protect themselves against allegations of dental negligence, compensation claims and damage to reputation.
+It has never been more important for medical and veterinary practitioners to protect themselves against allegations of dental negligence, compensation claims and damage to reputation.
 Dental indemnity insurance is crucial but you need to be aware of the differences between policies.

 Most individuals rely on dexterity and hand-eye co-ordination to complete many tasks as part of their job.